At Beam, the teaching staff consider :

-The methods and strategies used to teach these skills are left to the discretion of the year group to ensure that learning and teaching remains fresh, focused and inspiring.
+The methods and strategies used to teach these skills are left to the discretion of the year group to ensure that learning and teaching remains inspiring and focused.
+The National Curriculum provides the statutory content so that the school can ensure progression and coverage across the key stages.
+Beam’s curriculum does not only match the National Curriculum but goes beyond it.

 The curriculum is a living thing.
 It needs to change and be responsive.